UU-cellbiology/bvv-playground/README.md

 ## For developers

 A list of additional methods (adding LUTs and volume crop) is illustrated by [this example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example01.java).
-There is a possibility to specify "crop transform", illustrated [here](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example02.java).
+There is a possibility to specify "crop transform", shown [here](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example02.java).

 The project is currently under development and has a lot of "experimental" code (i.e. not clean and in the state of "well, at least it works").
 So comments and optimization suggestions are welcome.